Simone Luchini

 March 2025

-Automated assessment of creativity in multilingual narratives
+Automated scoring of creativity in multilingual narratives

 Figure Multilingual